Present Continuous Tense - Usage & Explanation

 He is writing an email at this moment.

-To describe actions or situations that are temporary or not permanent.
+To describe temporary actions or situations that are happening around the present time.

 I am staying with my cousin for a week.